pone-software/strawb_package/README.md

 Takes care of downloading the files from the ONC server to a local directory.
 [Readme of the submodule](docs/ONC_Readme.md).

 ### Sensors
-STRAWb consists of several different Modules with different configurations of sensors.
+STRAWb consists of several Modules with different configurations of sensors.
 The code of the DAQ and module controlling software (MCTL) is located in [this repository](https://gitlab.lrz.de/strawb/mctl) (TUM resource, but external users can be added.
 Contact someone of the TUM group for access).

 Most of the sensors use `hdf5` files to store the measurements.
 But some sensors use other file types like `txt`, `hld`, `raw` and `png`.